Tumppi066/truckersfm-stream-overlay/README.md

 ### Features
 - Displays the current song and artist.
 - Progress to the song end, if MusicBrainz is available.
   - Please note that this might sometimes be off by a few seconds.
+This can be due to many factors, including radio mixes and desync between the stream and the API.
+I've added a 10s buffer in the intermission timing to account for this.
 - During intermissions displays the current DJ.

 ### Installation